Glossary of Ryan White HIV/AIDS Program-Related Terms

 Federal agency within HHS that administers programs in substance abuse and mental health.

 Services needed to achieve medical outcomes that affect the HIV-related clinical status of a person living with HIV/AIDS.
-Grant recipient/sub-recipient expenditures are limited to core medical services, support services, and administrative expenses.
+Recipient/sub-recipient expenditures are limited to core medical services, support services, and administrative expenses.

 An ongoing, systematic process of collecting, analyzing and using data on specific health conditions and diseases (e.g., Centers for Disease Control and Prevention surveillance system for AIDS cases).